 Pine Crest Orchard is located in Bilpin – well known for growing delicious apples.
-I introduced myself and my family to apple picking for the first time in 2017 and we quickly became big fans….and I have a lot of stewed apples to show for it!
-We have visited a few times since, picking a variety of apples, plus pears and peaches.
+I introduced myself and my family to apple picking for the first time in 2017 and we quickly became BIG fans….and I have a lot of stewed apples to show for it!
+We have visited a number of times since, picking a variety of apples, plus pears and peaches.

-Pine Crest Orchard is now open Friday to Sunday for the 2018/19 stone fruit and apple season.
-There are currently peaches and plums available to pick every Friday to Sunday.
-And early start apples should be available to pick from mid January.
-Check their Facebook page for what fruit is currently available to pick.
+Pine Crest Orchard will be open one final time for the 2019 apple season on Saturday 27th April.
+There will be granny smith apples to pick as well as some pink lady and persimmon.
+Check their Facebook page for what fruit is available to pick when.
 And remember, you just turn up to this farm – no bookings and no entry fees.

 But apples aren’t all you will find at Pine Crest Orchard.
 They also have cherries, plums, peaches, apricots, pears, persimmons and quinces at various times of the year.
 Plus they sell homemade jams, local honey and nuts (when in season) in the farm shed.